 Weeks 3-4 increase to 3x week

 Finally, weeks 7-8 increase to every night

-Not everyone will make it to using Retinol every evening, and that is okay!
+Not everyone will make it to using Retinol every evening and that is okay!
 If you experience irritation, sensitivity, or excessive peeling, back off.
-Your sweet spot may have been the frequency you were using prior to adding an additional night.
-The ideal situation is finding a product and schedule that causes the least irritation.
+Your sweet spot may have been the frequency you were using prior to adding an extra night.
+The ideal situation is finding a product and schedule that causes the least irritation and dryness.

 I suggest adding Retinol to your PM regimen instead of AM for two reasons:

 1. It adds extra time to your routine and we may not be willing to do so in the morning